 Ed Moorhouse, director of communications

-James Shuttlesworth, director of network systems and infrastructure
+James Shuttlesworth ’97, director of network systems and infrastructure

-Meghan Jones, technical director, theater and dance department
+Meghan Jones, technical director, Department of Theater and Dance (Staff Assembly representative)

 Alumni and Students